Ernest Bevin: Atomic bomb

 Attlee and Bevin worked together on the decision to produce a British atomic bomb despite intense opposition from pro-Soviet elements of the Labour Party, groups that Bevin detested.
 The decision was taken in secret by a small Cabinet committee.
 Bevin told the committee in October 1946, "We've got to have this thing over here whatever it costs....
 We've got to have the bloody Union Jack flying on top of it".
 It was a matter of both prestige and national security.
 Those ministers who would have opposed the bomb on grounds of cost, Hugh Dalton and Sir Stafford Cripps, were excluded from the meeting in January 1947 at which the final decision was taken.

 Palestine and Israel

 Bevin was Foreign Secretary during the period when the Mandate for Palestine ended, and the State of Israel was created.
+In 1944, for the upcoming 1945 United Kingdom general election, the Labour Party had issued a statement pledging to revoke the White Paper of 1939, permit free Jewish immigration to Palestine and turn Palestine into a Jewish state.
+It had even advocated the population transfers of Arabs and called for the expansion of a future Jewish state's borders into Transjordan, Egypt, and/or Syria.
+However, in office, Bevin maintained the immigration restrictions.
+Wanting to protect British hegemony in the Middle East, he broke the party's promise and instead sought to follow through on the terms of White Paper.
+While acting mainly out of a pragmatic desire to preserve Britain's reputation in the Arab world, Bevin was an ideological anti-Zionist who believed that the Balfour Declaration had been a mistake and feared that a Jewish state would become a "racial state".
+His policies would spark a direct confrontation between British security forces and Zionist paramilitaries in Palestine.
+Bevin later told David Ben-Gurion that the Balfour Declaration had been the worst Western foreign policy blunder in the first half of the 20th century.

+Bevin's stance on Palestine infuriated some members of his party.
+Party chairman Harold Laski denounced Bevin as "an outrageous blot on the whole Labour movement."
+Richard Crossman, a pro-Zionist Labour MP who knew Bevin, said the war was fueled almost entirely by "one man's determination to teach the Jews a lesson."
+However, Bevin's actions were backed by Attlee, who opposed the establishment of a Jewish state on the grounds it would jeopardise Britain's position as the dominant power in the Middle East.

 Bevin failed to secure the stated British objectives in that area of foreign policy, which included a peaceful settlement of the situation and the avoidance of involuntary population transfers.
 Regarding Bevin's handling of the Middle East situation, at least one commentator, David Leitch, has suggested that Bevin lacked diplomatic finesse.